metricly/metricly-docs/content/api/api-users.md

 ### Response Body

-The following Response Body includes only one user.
+The following response body includes only one user.
 Notice their **role** is set to `Administrator`.

 ```
 {